Why the nephrologist sees it first — the cardio-renal-metabolic axis

 Preventive nephrology is not a new specialty.
 It is a way of reading nephrology that is finally being accepted.

-Excerpt from Chapter 9 of the book ANTES — The Silent Window Between Normal and Optimal.
+Excerpt from Chapter 9 of the book BEFORE — The silent window between normal and optimal — a decade where health is decided.

 - Heerspink HJL, Stefánsson BV, Correa-Rotter R, et al. "Dapagliflozin in Patients with Chronic Kidney Disease."
 N Engl J Med.
 2020;383(15):1436-1446.